top of page

 1. Investment management

-As covered above, the SJP investment management approach does not necessarily lead to market-beating performance, falling some way between the ARC benchmarks and an equivalent low-cost, globally diversified approach.
-While there are offerings that can beat the market, these opportunities are unlikely to be available to those in the retail space (be that via SJP or IFAs).
-That being the case, we believe that investment management is commoditised, and most people are best served with a low-cost, globally diversified portfolio.
+As discussed above, the SJP investment management approach does not necessarily lead to market-beating performance, in our view, falling somewhere between the ARC benchmarks and a low-cost, globally diversified approach.
+While some market participants can genuinely outperform the market, they are unlikely to make their offerings available to those in the retail space (be that via SJP or IFAs).
+Given this, we therefore believe that most people are best served with a low-cost, globally diversified portfolio.
+In the absence of a genuine market-beating edge, we'd struggle to ascribe much value to an investment management approach, whether that of SJP or anyone else in the retail investment management space, and believe investment management to be commoditised.
+We'd recommend not selecting an adviser because they offered supposed great historical performance (in fact, we'd probably consider it a warning sign and steer clear!).

 Lifetime taxation optimisation is important.